mbenja/emoji-search/README.md

 Navigate to the top-level application directory.

     cd emoji-search-master
-Execute the following command to build and run the application.
+Execute the following commands to build and run the application.

+    npm install
     ng serve

 Open `localhost:4200` in your browser of choice to begin using the application.